-The Audit Committee is currently composed of Mr. Williamson, Dr. Edward Murphy and Mr. Wise.
+The Audit Committee is currently composed of Mr. Williamson, Mr. Wilkin and Mr. Wise.
 Mr. Williamson is the chairman of the committee.
-Mr. Wise replaced Dr. Anderson on May 24, 2011.
-Dr. Edward Murphy replaced Mr. Roedel on November 15, 2011.
-The Audit Committee met six times, including telephonic meetings, during 2011.
+Mr. Wilkin replaced Dr. Edward Murphy on May 22, 2012.
+The Audit Committee met eight times, including telephonic meetings, during 2012.

 The board of directors reviews the NASDAQ listing standards definition of independence for audit committee members on an annual basis and has determined that each member of the Audit Committee is independent within the meaning of the requirements of the Sarbanes-Oxley Act of 2002 and applicable SEC and NASDAQ rules, including Rule 5605(c)(2)(A)(i) and (ii) of the NASDAQ listing rules.
 The board of directors has also determined that each of Messrs.
-Williamson and Wise qualifies as an audit committee financial expert, as currently defined under applicable SEC rules, as did Mr. Roedel during his service on the Audit Committee.
+Williamson, Wilkin and Wise qualifies as an audit committee financial expert, as currently defined under applicable SEC rules.
 In reaching this determination, the Board made a qualitative assessment of their level of knowledge and experience based on a number of factors, including their formal education and extensive experience at an executive and audit committee level and, in the case of Messrs.
-Wise and Roedel, their professional experience as certified public accountants.
+Wise and Wilkin, their professional experience as certified public accountants.

-The Audit Committee operates under a written charter adopted by the board of directors, which is available in the "Investor Relations" section of our website at www.lunainnovations.com.
+The Audit Committee operates under a written charter adopted by the board of directors, which is available in the "Investor Relations" section of our website at www.lunainc.com.